moonkie

 • frozen peas in a bowl

-For babies not yet sitting up, you can fill bottles with marbles, bubbles, glitter, or rice, glue the lid back on the top, and let your baby roll it around.
+For babies not yet sitting up, you can fill bottles with marbles, bubbles, glitter, or rice, glue the lid back on, and let your baby roll it around.
 Another option is to fill a Ziploc bag with something interesting (frozen peas, colored dots, cornstarch and water, etc.) and let your little one squeeze and mash it.

 3. Music and Singing

 Babies love music and singing!
-Whether you play a song on your phone or sing to baby yourself, your little one will relish listening to melodies and watching you sing to them or dance.
+Whether you play a song on your phone or sing to your baby, your little one will relish listening to melodies and watching you sing to him or dance.

 You will also encourage your baby to listen and explore by listening to various types of music.
-Encourage even more giggles and connection by picking baby up and dancing together!
-It is such a joy when your little one bounces and dances to his or her favorite tunes.
+Encourage even more giggles and connection by picking him up and dancing together.
+It is such a joy when your little one bounces and dances to his favorite tunes!

 4. Mirror Games

-Place your baby in front of a well-secured mirror or hold a hand-held mirror in front of them so they can see their own reflection and interact with it.
+Place your baby in front of a well-secured mirror or hold a hand-held mirror in front of her so she can see her own reflection and interact with it.
 Some baby toys come with an unbreakable mirror for your baby to handle and giggle at.

-You can go a step further by sitting behind your baby while naming and pointing at parts of your baby's body or naming emotions as you show them with your own face in the mirror.
-As they get older, you can even ask them to point to their eyes, nose, mouth, and ears or make those funny faces in the mirror.
+You can go a step further by sitting behind your baby while naming and pointing to parts of your baby's body, or naming emotions as you show them on your own face in the mirror.
+As she gets older, you can even ask her to point to her eyes, nose, mouth, and ears or make those funny faces in the mirror.

 Mirror games are excellent for helping your little one develop body awareness, see emotions, and connect with you.